 TLDR: Great game to get to know your guests.

 How to: Ask every guest to write down two truths about themselves and one lie.
-Then they read them aloud and the group tried to guess which one is the lie.
-A great icebreaker at the start of the kitchen tea!
+Then they read them aloud and the group tries to guess which one is the lie.
+This is an awesome icebreaker at the start of the kitchen tea!

 Who said it:

 TLDR: Like the wedding game, but the guests have to figure it out!

 How to: Before the day, ask the couple to answer a bunch of questions about how they met, what they think of their first date or any holidays they’ve taken and anything else they share.
 Maybe some ideas of how their future will go, if they want kids then how many, and anything else that’s relevant.
 Then, print the quotes out on a sheet of paper and ask guests to circle a name to attribute the quote to the person who said it.
 The person with the most right wins!

 Think like the bride:

 TLDR: find out who knows the bride best!